ginhanlabs/Actionscript_kungfu_punch_game/readme.txt

 Hope you enjoy this free simple game.

-The kungfuPunch.html needs teh distribution folder .swf in order to play.
+The kungfuPunch.html needs the distribution folder .swf in order to play.

 Have fun.